kittrgg/kittr/README.md

 # Turborepo starter with NPM

-This is an official starter turborepo.
+This is an official starter turborepo...that Anthony altered to make it his own.

 ## What's inside?